huggingface/transformers/examples/flax/language-modeling/README.md

 of 3.24 and 25.72 respectively after 20 epochs on a single TPUv3-8.
 This should take less than ~21 hours.
 Training statistics can be accessed on [tfhub.de](https://tensorboard.dev/experiment/2zEhLwJ0Qp2FAkI3WVH9qA).

+For a step-by-step walkthrough of how to do causal language modeling in Flax, please have a look at [this](https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/causal_language_modeling_flax.ipynb) google colab.

 ## T5-like span-masked language modeling